netwarlan/streamservice/readme.md

 That's it!
 From there, `docker-compose` will take care of the rest in standing up the infrastructure and the included web player will be downloaded for you.

-Once the script has finished, visit the server's address in a browser: `http://<server-ip-address>` You should be prompted with our slash page.
+Once the script has finished, visit the server's address in a browser: `http://<server-ip-address>` You should be prompted with our splash page.
 Web player is ready to go!

 Setup the RTMP Stream
 ---------------------